Mead Hall - Suite Living

 Living in Mead is a completely different living experience than the other two traditional corridor-style residence halls at Pitzer, due to its suite-style community.
 Mead is a 6-tower, 3-story residential community that houses approximately 225 sophomores, juniors and seniors.
 Mead Hall is historically known for the student murals on the exterior walls and hallways that span back many years, representing the interests and creativity of past and current community members.

-- • Mead suite-style living allows for upperclassmen to have more independence in their living experience.
-Students either live in a suite with 8 students or 4 students.
-There are both double and single rooms in each of the suites, as well as a bathroom for every 4 residents.
-Each suite has a common room equipped with couches and side tables for all suite residents to enjoy for more community within their suite.
-All second and third floor suites also have balconies off their common rooms, which is a great place to view the varying Mead Murals!
-(Z tower also has mini kitchenettes, although not all are still currently functional.)
+- • Mead suite-style living allows upperclass students to have more independence in their living experience.
+Students either live in a suite with eight students or four students.
+There are both double and single rooms in each of the suites, as well as a bathroom for every four residents.
+For more community within their suites, each suite has a common room equipped with couches and side tables.
+All second and third floor suites have balconies off their common rooms, which is a great place to view the varying Mead Murals!
+(Z Tower also has mini kitchenettes, although not all are currently functional.)

-- • There are six Resident Assistants (RAs) that live in Mead who are devoted to serving the upperclassmen residents as they navigate their academic and co-curricular experience.
+- • There are six Resident Assistants (RAs) who live in Mead; they devoted to serving the upperclass residents as they navigate their academic and co-curricular experience.
 The RAs facilitate community building in the residence hall though program planning as well as security checks throughout the building every night of the week.

 Mead Hall Resources